AVE-cesar/AngularDemoBackend/README.md

 This project's purpose is to develop all components located in the back end for the complete app.

-See the Wiki for more informations.
+See the (https://github.com/AVE-cesar/AngularDemoBackend/wik)iWiki for more informations.

 Travis CI Status [![Build Status](https://travis-ci.org/AVE-cesar/AngularDemoBackend.svg)](https://travis-ci.org/AVE-cesar/AngularDemoBackend)